getvero/vero/README.markdown

 ## Setup tracking

-You will need to define who should be tracked and what information about them you'd like to send to Vero.
+You will need to define who should be tracked and what information about them you would like sent to Vero.
 In this example we'll track users:

     # app/models/user.rb
     class User < ActiveRecord::Base